JaviRuiz314/sportradar-code-challenge-backend/README.md

   1. npm install
   2. npm run start

-Take into account that, running it on your local machine in this fashion, would require you to create ".dotenv" file on the root directory of the project so you can set the environment variable "PORT".
+Take into account that, running it on your local machine in this fashion, would require you to create ".env" file on the root directory of the project so you can set the environment variable "PORT".
 Then the middleware will be listening on that port so you can use your favourite API client to send requests, or your browser.